Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Stiff simplicial spaces

-\begin{lemma} A stiff simplicial space $X$ is complete if and only if the canonical map from the constant simplicial space $X_0$ is conservative. \end{lemma} \begin{proof} Suppose $X$ is complete.
-Then any $s_i : X_k \to X_{k+1}$ is mono, and hence in the following diagram the bottom square is a pullback:
+\begin{cor} A stiff simplicial space $X$ is complete if and only if the canonical map from the constant simplicial space $X_0$ is conservative. \end{cor} \begin{proof} This follows from the previous two lemmas and a standard pullback argument, exploiting the pullback characterisation of completeness~\ref{completeexact}. \end{proof}

-Hence $X_0 \to X$ is cartesian on $s_i$.
-Since this is true for any degeneracy map $s_i$, altogether $X_0 \to X$ is conservative.
-Conversely, if $X_0 \to X$ is conservative, then in particular we have the pullback square